 Another time we had all our wedding finery out as there had been a wedding just the day before.
 We were headed out for dinner when we crossed The Grand in Vasant Kunj- we lived like 5 minutes away.
 It suddenly struck me that the time to crash a good wedding was perfect- we rushed back home changed and in 15 minutes with a Ritu Kumar Sari, full make up and diamonds on we entered the venue – At the gate, as we were driving in they asked us whose function we were there for – Jains or Malhotras.
 Knowing the Jains would have vegetarian food we calmly said Malhotras.
 Long story short, we were stuck with vegetarian food as the Malhotras were having a Sagan function with a havan.
 We did socialise with the girls parents and pigged out on the desserts – which were amazing!
 I highly recommend crashing a wedding once atleast – it is an adventure where you totally let yourself free, chat with strangers as if you are family and eat with complete abandon!

 It’s only after my older son was born that a lot of H's friends got married and I started pecking tentatively at the food in some of the weddings.
 That year we had a wedding every weekend – we were going crazy and the food just kept repeating itself!
 How much can one eat of the same thing- presented as differently and creatively as they could!!!
 At one of the weddings I remember they had even put up a Dominos counter and were serving personal size pizzas – the gimmicks were crazy.

-This whole article has only been about how I avoided food by Wedding caterers.
-But let me tell you this – if any of these weddings had the kind of sane sit down dinners they do in English weddings, I wouldn’t have spent a lifetime avoiding food at various weddings.
+This whole article has only been about how I avoided food by Wedding caterers in India.
+But let me tell you this – if any of these weddings had the kind of sane sit down dinners they do in English weddings, I wouldn't have spent a lifetime avoiding food at various weddings.

 And I’m not just flattering this guy, but if the kind of caterers had been of Manav’s capabilities, I’d have snuck food home for later!